Reading Time: 4 minutes

 Also read: iOS App Design & Development Trends to Follow in 2019

 As the name suggests, Swift is fast and available as the best option for the performance-sensitive code.
 The new programming language outperforms C++ for the Mandelbrot algorithm.
 Its latest version, Swift 4, is new and we expect many more advancements in the coming time.

 Objective-C is not as fast as its successor; as it uses run-time code compilation instead of compile time.
 This creates an extra level of indirection especially when the programming language includes another object in coding.

 When it comes to maintenance, Swift is comparatively easy to maintain than Objective-C. The XMind and LLVM define all requirements and complete incremental build automatically.

 In Objective-C, app developers need to maintain two separate files of coding.
 This is the best option to improve the total time that they take to build an application.
 Besides, it also requires extra efforts to synchronize comments and method name.

 Safety and Privacy

-Swift does not include any pointers, like Objective-C. The main setback of using pointers is higher possibility of app crash in case of missing pointers to include.
-With Swift, mobile applications development company can find and fix bugs, with easier and cleaner code.
+Swift does not include any pointers, like Objective-C. The main setback of using pointers is a higher possibility of app crash in case of missing pointers to include.
+With Swift, a mobile applications development company can easily find and fix bugs, and write cleaner code.